renatocfrancisco/django-fcc-marketplace/README.md

 First time messing with Django.
 This repository is just a way to say that I know something of this framework. 😐

+The responsive aspect of the project is not existent.
+I just wanted to learn the basics of Django.
 The tutorial's title says "Python Tutorial for Beginners".
 That's funny.

 Video timestamp: **1:40:00**